UkCoder165/gymflex/README.md

 		  to be displayed on a website.

  - ### Wireframes
-   Illustrations are located in the "fireframe" folder within the "assets" folder.
+   Illustrations are located in the "wireframes" folder within the "assets" folder.

  -  ### Design